Want to increase your conversion rate?

 With all the colors you use, you should carefully consider how you implement them.
 Let’s talk about that next.

-No matter how you use your colors, you need to put thought into the way you display them on your website.
+No matter how you use your colors, put thought into the way you display them on your website.

 Specifically, you should create one color that always leads to action.
 In a way, this “trains” your visitors to associate that color with clicking.

 Over time, this will make a huge difference in your click-through rate.
-This example from StudioPress shows how red becomes a color that’s only used for clickable elements.
+This example from my website shows how orange becomes a color that’s only used for clickable elements.

 If you’re looking for proven strategies to increase the appeal of the buttons on your site, this is a technique you should start using immediately.